ngtphat-towa/TimCoRetailManager/README.md

 17. Wire Up the WPF Shopping Cart ✔
 18. Modifying SQL, the API, and WPF to Add Taxes ✔
 19. Early Refactoring in C# ✔
+20. Posting Sales Data to an API ✔